kercheval/GradleCMPlugin/README.md

 ###Lifecycle Considerations

 This plugin hooks task graph completion (which occurs right after the configuration phase of a gradle run).
-If the variable autowrite is true, then the build info file is created and task hooking is completed to copy the info file into specified (or default) tasks.
+If the variable 'autowrite' is true, then the build info file is created and task hooking is completed to copy the info file into specified (or default) tasks.

 This timing has several specific implications.

-- Any gradle variables used within the buildinfo configuration block must be assigned prior to the declaration of the buildinfo block.
+- Any gradle variables used within the `buildinfo` configuration block must be assigned prior to the declaration of the `buildinfo` block.

-- Any modification of the buildinfo variables will be ignored once the configuration phase has been completed and the buildinfo file has been created.
-You can call the buildinfo target directly to recreate the build info file with new information, but this should be done prior to any tasks being run which will use the info file for insertion into artifacts (jar/war/ear/etc) or the risk of inconsistent build
+- Any modification of the `buildinfo` variables will be ignored once the configuration phase has been completed and the build info file has been created.
+You can call the `buildinfo` task directly to recreate the build info file with new information, but this should be done prior to any tasks being run which will use the info file for insertion into artifacts (jar/war/ear/etc) or the risk of inconsistent build